appio-go/logger/README.md

 # go-logger
-Loggs your data to stdout and log folder in sutable for Elastic search format
+Logs your data to stdout and log folder in suitable for Elastic search format

 ## Usage
+Add APP_NAME="Some name" to project .env file
+Make sure you have ./logs directory

+```
 package main

-```
 import "github.com/appio-go/logger"

 func main(){